CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/PR1-Ex1.md

    > You may be redirected to the new App Governance interface.

    > **Note:** It may take 3–4 hours for the Microsoft Defender portal to enable OAuth apps in App Governance.
-This step is performed now to prevent any delays or issues later in the lab.

 1. In the left pane, go to **Email & collaboration (1)** → **Policies & rules (2)** → **Threat policies (3)**.